sz389/Capstone-Group5/Code/Emotions/README.md

 - _batch_size_: the batch size for the dataloader (default = 64)
 - _learning_rate_: the learning rate of the model (default = 3e-5)
 - _model_save_name_: the name of the folder the model checkpoint should be saved in
-- _model_save_path_: the folder path to save the the model parameters as a state dict object in pickle format (model.pt)
+- _model_save_path_: the folder path to save the the model parameters in a checkpoint directory

 ### <a href="https://github.com/sz389/Capstone-Group5/blob/main/Code/Emotions/Transformer/Testing/evaluate_wav2vec2.py" target="_blank">Evaluating on Wav2Vec 2.0</a>